project-SIMPLE/simple.toolchain.documentation/docs/07-tutorials/01-Tutorial.md

 # 1. Install the Unity Package

-This chapter will show you how to install the SIMPLE Unity Plugin in a Unity project and prepare the scene for GAMA communication.
+This chapter will show you how to install the SIMPLE Unity Package in a Unity project and prepare the scene for GAMA communication.

 ## 1.1 Create and Open a Unity Project